survivejs/react-book/manuscript/04_webpack_and_react.md

 }
 ```

-> Avoid rendering directly to `document.body`.
+W> Avoid rendering directly to `document.body`.
 This can cause strange problems with relying on it.
 Instead give React a little sandbox of its own.

 ## Setting Up Webpack